ani171/pes_asic_class/README.md

 	- Operating system
 	- Compiler
 	- Assembler
 - The operating system acts on small functions present in C, C++, Java, or any other language codes and gives it to the Compiler which in turn generates the .exe file which has all the Instructions.
-The .exe file is fed into the assembler, which generated the Machine Language code through which hardware can be implemented
+The .exe file is fed into the assembler, which generates the Machine Language code through which hardware can be implemented

 ### Type of Instructions
 - Pseudo Instructions